jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 ## Per sequence quality scores

 This module allows you to explore is a significant portion of your reads are of poor quality.
+Often times warnings occur when your sequence is shorter than your read length

 ## Export a file